OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 Data and model poisoning can occur at various stages, as illustrated in the threat model below.
 - Supplied data or a supplied model can have been poisoned
 - Poisoning in the development environment can occur in the data preparation domain, or in the training environment.
-If the training environment is separated security-wise, then it is possible to implement certain countermeasures against data poisoning that took place at the supplier or during preparation time.
+If the training environment is separated security-wise, then it is possible to implement certain controls (including tests) against data poisoning that took place at the supplier or during preparation time.
 - In the case that training data is collected runtime, then this data is under poisoning threat.
 - Model poisoning alters the model directly, either at the supplier, or development-time, or during runtime.